 The pairs of segments to be conflated.

-If True, divide the number of minimal pairs by by the total number of words that contain either of the two segments. # changed the name of this from “relative_count” to “relative_count_to_relevant_sounds” # set its default to False above
+If True, divide the number of minimal pairs by the total count by the total number of words that contain either of the two segments.

 If False, then you’ll count sock~shock (sock=clothing) and sock~shock (sock=punch) as just one minimal pair; but if True, you’ll overcount alternative spellings of the same word, e.g. axel~actual and axle~actual.
 False is the value used by Wedel et al.